DannySommar/glasgow-university-ferguson-bequest/README.md

 - Uploads - Images used in the website
 - Controllers - Functions used for requests from the website
 - Routes - Maps given request to the correct controller
-- Data -
+- Data
-- Middleware -
+- Middleware

 To run tests:
-- Open the folder of this project in terminal (right click folder in File Explorer and click Open in Terminal)
+- Open the folder of this project in terminal
 - Run ```npm run test``` in the terminal and press enter
 - The status of the test run should be displayed: which tests and tests files passed/failed